 PhD: Entry requirements vary according to the research topic and/or specific studentships.
 The normal minimum entrance requirement is an upper second class honours degree or masters degree, relevant to the proposed area of study, from a recognised higher education institution in the UK.
 You should also have experience of academic research in the previous four years, normally in the form of either a masters degree in research methods, an undergraduate degree with a research element in the final year, or work-related experience with evidence through research reports.
 If you have a qualification from outside the UK, or you are not sure if you meet the entry requirements, please contact us by email before applying.
 MPhil: Applicants should normally hold, or be expecting to obtain, a bachelors degree with at least first or upper-second class honours, or an equivalent qualification.
 However, entry requirements differ between academic areas, and sometimes a taught masters degree is also required.
 The research topic pages (in the menu on the right of our Research areas page) give details of specific entry requirements, and provide contact details to discuss your suitability for the MPhil with a member of academic staff.

 Biodiversity and conservation; Biogeochemistry and ecosystem ecology; Climate change and ecosystem services.

 Research in the Ecosystems and Sustainability area has access to state-of-the-art laboratory facilities in the ecosystems laboratories.
 There are three research themes:

 - Climate change and ecosystem services.

-- Research in the department is funded by a diverse range of external funding bodies, including the NERC, the European Union, the European Research Council, charities (The Leverhulme Foundation; Esmee Fairbairn), Defra and the Royal Society.
+- Research in the School is funded by a diverse range of external funding bodies, including the NERC, the European Union, the European Research Council, charities (The Leverhulme Foundation; Esmee Fairbairn), Defra and the Royal Society.

 - Members of the discipline regularly publish in high-impact journals such as Science, Nature, PNAS and other specialist journals.